ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Fixed semantics of the ead_value for transporting an Access Token in the EAD_1 field.

 * Error handling aligned with EDHOC.

+* Precise characterization of the EDHOC execution considered for EDHOC-KeyUpdate.

 * Updated references.